How Arduino builds a sketch?

 Using precompiled core: /home/kate/.cache/arduino/cores/arduino_renesas_uno_unor4wifi_4e1bf6711f2b98688d9a4a386931d6dc/core.a

-The core is the foundation of every Arduino program.
-We disussed in in Arduino core chapter.
-Instead of recompiling the same core files every time you build, the Arduino IDE uses precompiled objects from a cache.
-It speeds up the compilation.
+The core is the foundation of every Arduino program (we discussed it in Arduino core chapter).
+Instead of recompiling the same core files every time you build, the Arduino IDE uses precompiled objects from a cache to speed up the compilation.

 Once all the individual files are compiled, the Arduino build system needs to link them into a single program.
 I shortened the link command to present only the most important stuff: